 Updated June 28 – Researchers are enrolling participants in a study to determine whether people with severe allergies or a mast cell disorder are at higher risk of allergic reactions to the COVID-19 mRNA vaccines than those without allergies.
 [Editor’s Note May 18, 2022: Read about the final findings of the study here.]

-The clinical trial aims to enroll as many as 3,400 adults ages 12 to 69.
-The study involves 29 centers across the United States.
+The clinical trial is seeking adults ages 12 to 69, and the study involves 29 centers across the United States.

 “The public understandably has been concerned about reports of rare, severe allergic reactions to the Moderna and Pfizer-BioNTech COVID-19 vaccines,” said Dr. Anthony Fauci, director of the National Institute of Allergy and Infectious Diseases (NIAID), when the study was first announced in April.
 (NIAID is part of the National Institutes of Health, the trial sponsor.)

 “The information gathered during this trial will help doctors advise people who are highly allergic or have a mast cell disorder about the risks and benefits of receiving these two vaccines.
 However, for most people, the benefits of COVID-19 vaccination far outweigh the risks,” said Fauci.